bricker/ts_error_test/README.md

 When creating and indexing more than four records, a `StaleIdsException` is raised the next time a search is attempted with the same options.
-When certain options are changed (page, limit, query), the next search does not raise the error. `order` still causes the error to be raised.
+When certain options are changed (page, limit, query), the next search does not raise the error.
+Only changing `order` still causes the error to be raised.

 Creating/indexing four or less articles doesn't exhibit this behavior.